Generating EPUBs From OxygenXML

 You should see your new scenario in the list of available DITA OT transformation scenarios.

 The scenario should be ready to use.
 You can test it by applying it to any DITA map.
-The EPUB file is generated in whatever you've configured as the output directory using the normal output location configuration (as specified in the Output tab of the transformation scenario configuration dialog; the default is out/epub in the directory containing the input map).
+The EPUB file is generated in whatever you've configured as the output directory using the normal output location configuration (as specified in the Output tab of the transformation scenario configuration dialog.

 You can edit the scenario to add additional EPUB parameters as necessary.
 Simply open the scenario in the Scenario Editor, select the "add parameter" button, and create the parameter.
 The EPUB-specific parameters are documented in EPUB and Kindle Transformation Parameters.